conmac7/oss-selfhosted-catalog/README.md

 >Links: <div><a href="https://www.openmediavault.org"><img src="/images/web_homepage-icon.png" height="72" /></a><a href="https://github.com/openmediavault"><img src="/images/git_hub-logo.png" height="72"/></div>

-OpenMediaVault is the next generation network attached storage (NAS) solution based on Debian Linux.
+OpenMediaVault (OMV) is an open-source network-attached storage (NAS) solution based on the Debian Linux operating system.
+It provides a user-friendly web-based interface for managing and administering storage devices, services, and applications on a NAS server.
 It contains services like SSH, (S)FTP, SMB/CIFS, DAAP media server, RSync, BitTorrent client and many more.

-Thanks to the modular design of the framework it can be enhanced via plugins.

-OpenMediaVault is primarily designed to be used in home environments or small home offices, but is not limited to those scenarios.
-It is a simple and easy to use out-of-the-box solution that will allow everyone to install and administrate a Network Attached Storage without deeper knowledge.
+- Storage Management: OMV allows you to create and manage various storage configurations, including RAID arrays, disk pools, logical volumes, and file systems.
+It supports multiple file systems, such as ext4, XFS, and Btrfs.
+- File Sharing: OMV enables you to set up and configure file sharing services like Samba (SMB/CIFS) for Windows clients, NFS for Unix-like systems, and AFP for macOS clients.
+It also supports WebDAV for web-based file access.
+- User and Access Management: OMV provides tools for managing user accounts, groups, and access permissions, allowing you to control who can access shared folders and with what level of permissions.
+- Plugin System: OMV has a plugin system that allows you to extend its functionality by installing additional plugins or applications.
+There are many available plugins for services like media servers, web servers, backup solutions, and more.
+- Backup and Snapshot Management: OMV supports creating and managing backups of your data, either locally or to remote destinations like network shares or cloud storage.
+It also supports taking snapshots of your file systems for data protection and recovery.
+- Monitoring and Reporting: OMV provides monitoring tools to track system resources, disk usage, and other performance metrics.
+It also generates reports and logs for troubleshooting and auditing purposes.
+- SMART Monitoring: OMV can monitor the health of your hard drives using the Self-Monitoring, Analysis, and Reporting Technology (SMART) system, alerting you to potential disk failures.
+- Remote Access: OMV includes features for remote access and administration, allowing you to manage your NAS server from a web browser or via secure shell (SSH) connections.
+- Docker and Virtual Machine Support: OMV can be extended to run Docker containers and virtual machines, enabling you to host additional services or applications on your NAS server.
+- Self-Hosting: OpenMediaVault is a self-hosted solution, meaning you can install and run it on your own hardware, providing you with complete control over your data and configuration.
 <div align="center"> <img src="/images/openmediavault.png" width="800" /></a> </div>
 <div align="center"><a href="#top"><img src="/images/back-to-top_v1.png" width="120" /></div>
 <br><br>